aksel-blaise/garymorph/analysis/linear-metrics.md

 dart-arrow index (DAI) threshold posited by Hildebrandt and King (2012).
-The temporal span associated with morphologically-diagnostic Gary dart points is thought to transcend the cultural shift from hunter-gatherer to emergent horticulturalist, during the time thought to articulate with the advent and flourescence of the bow and arrow.
+The temporal span associated with morphologically-diagnostic Gary dart points is thought to transcend the cultural shift from hunter-gatherer to emergent horticulturalist, and overlaps temporally with the advent and flourescence of the bow and arrow.
 The dart-arrow index was calculated for all specimens of Gary dart points used in this study, and none fell below the dart-arrow threshold posited by Hildebrandt and King (2012).
-It is noteworthy that others (Erlandson, Watts, and Jew 2014) have found that the DAI may not be universally applicable;
-however, the DAI and the threshold identified by Hildebrandt and King (2012) is a useful heuristic in this instance.
+It is noteworthy that others (Erlandson, Watts, and Jew 2014) have found that the DAI may not be universally applicable; however, the DAI and the threshold identified by Hildebrandt and King (2012) is a useful heuristic in this instance.

 ### Load packages